CENG501-Projects/CENG501-Spring2022/Project_Duymus_Guder/Readme.md

 ## 1.1.
 Paper summary

 Compared to the existing works on network prunning those focus on removing the least important filters, Wang et al. proposed a method that pruns a filter in the layer with the most structural redundancy [1-4].
 To analyze the structural redundancy of the layers, authors represent each layer as a graph and use ℓ-covering along with the quotient space.
 A graph with a higher ℓ-covering number and larger quotient space size indicates less redundancy.
-After identifying the most redundant layer using the constructed graphs, the filter to be pruned must be selected in that layer.
+After identifying the most redundant layer using the constructed graphs, the filters to be pruned must be selected in that layer.
 Although there are different filter selection strategies [2], the authors used a simple strategy by pruning the filters with smaller absolute weights [1].
 This pruning method resulted in 44.1% reduction in FLOPs while losing only 0.37% top-1 accuracy on ResNet50 with ImageNet dataset.

 # 2. The method and my interpretation

 ## 2.1.
 The original method

-To analyze the structural redundancy of the layers, authors represent each layer as a graph and use l-covering along with the quotient space.
-For the graph, weights are flatten and normalized to change their lengths to 1, so that each filter is unit vector.
-Euclidian distance
+Initially, authors start by representing each layer as a graph so that they can find the layer with the most structural redundancy.
+For constructing the graph, weights are flatten and normalized to change their lengths to 1, so that each filter is unit vector.
+The filters form the vertices of the graphs and if Euclidean distance between two different filters is smaller than a threshold γ an edge is added between the two vertices representing those filters.
+This forms an undirected, unweighted graph which may or may not be connected.
+By calculating ℓ-covering and quotient space values the authors find the most structurally redundant layer.
+Since calculation of ℓ-covering is NP-Hard, authors simply selected ℓ = 1 to achieve a reasonable computation time.
+High covering number can be presumed as most of the filters in that layer are linearly independent.

+With the identification of the most structurally redundant layer, next step is finding the filters to be pruned.
+Here, different metrics can be used, yet the authors use a simple method of pruning the filters with smaller absolute weights.
+The reasoning is provided as a theoretical proof in the paper.
+In this proof, five different prunnings and resulting accuracies are compared.
+In a setting with two layers where η is a more redundant layer than ξ;

+- p<sub>o</sub> denotes the accuracy with no pruning
+- p<sub>ηr</sub> denotes the accuracy with a random pruning from layer η
+- p<sub>η'</sub> denotes the accuracy with pruning the least important filter from layer η
+- p<sub>ξ'</sub> denotes the accuracy with pruning the least important filter from layer ξ
+- p<sub>g</sub> denotes the accuracy with pruning the least important overall filter

+The relationship between these five accuracies are given as p<sub>ξ'</sub> ≤ p<sub>g</sub> ≤ p<sub>ηr</sub> ≤ p<sub>η'</sub> ≤ p<sub>o</sub>.
+However, with large enough n, where n denotes the filter size of η, p<sub>ηr</sub> ≈ p<sub>η'</sub> ≈ p<sub>o</sub>.
+Thus, the authors avoided calculating the least important filter and preferred a method that might yield a result similar to p<sub>ηr</sub> while improving the performance.

 ## 2.2.
 My interpretation